Page loading ... Please wait.

 Fruit Smoothie Recipe

 I love Smoothies.
-I love how they taste.
-I love how easy they are to make - just throw all the ingredients in your blender or food processor and push the button.
-And, I love their versatility.
+I love how they taste, I love how easy they are to make (just put all the ingredients in your blender and push the button), and I love their versatility.
 There is no denying how popular Smoothies have become.
-The combination of pureed fruit, yogurt (plain or flavored), juice, and crushed ice makes for a delicious drink that is chock full of nutrients.
+The combination of pureed fruit, yogurt (plain or flavored), juice, and crushed ice makes for a delicious drink that is full of nutrients.
 They make a great breakfast and are also lovely served as a light after dinner drink on a hot summer's night.

 The Smoothie recipes given here are different from most in that they include frozen ices.
 You can use either a sorbet or a sherbet as both are made using fresh fruit (juices/purees), sugar, water and sometimes lemon/lime juice.
 Sherbets, though, also contain milk and/or cream, and sometimes even eggs which will give your Smoothie a rich and smooth consistency but it will also increase the fat content.